Worried about a child’s safety?

 If you are worried about your own safety or that of a friend call 0345 155 1071.

-The Devon Safeguarding Children Board website has lots of information to help people like you and your friends stay safe at home, at school and out and about.
+The Devon Children and Families Partnership has lots of information to help people like you and your friends stay safe at home, at school and out and about.

 If you are a professional and want to make an enquiry to children’s social care you need to complete the multi-agency enquiry form unless your enquiry is to discuss an allegation made against an adult working with children, in which case you should contact the Local Authority Designated Officer (LADO) service.
 Find out what to do when making an enquiry.